blacklabelops-legacy/baseboxes/README.md

 $ packer build centos-example.json
 ~~~~

-> Build an example file, all other contain Atlas Post-Processors which need additional credentials.
+> Build an example file, all other contain Atlas Post-Processors specifically for blacklabelops repositories.
+You will have to adjust the post-processor artifact names.

 # References